moadmakboul/blog/README.md

 ## Description

-This repository contains a Blog application. different users can create an account, add a profile picture, update their information, create some posts and vote by like or dislike.
+This repository contains a Blog application.
+Different users can create an account, add a profile picture, update their information, create some posts and vote by like or dislike.

 The posts could be either updated or deleted only by the posted user.